 At IBM I have done work on mobile robot navigation, machine learning, wearable computers, and vegetable recognition.
 More recently I have been involved with computer vision for video search, biometric identification, and advanced user interfaces.
 See the web site for the Exploratory Computer Vision Group for more details on some of these.

-Recently I worked on an IBM Far Reaching Research (FRR) project called "Language and Robots" in which a robot can learn new nouns and verbs from a human using a combination of speech and gesture.
+A while back I worked on an IBM Far Reaching Research (FRR) project called "Language and Robots" in which a robot can learn new nouns and verbs from a human using a combination of speech and gesture.
 This same technology could also to help customize and extend conventional user interfaces (charts).

 Some of my robotics and AI papers, as well as videos: